frost4869/flixie-moviedb-native/README.md

 - [x] User can view a list of tv shows currently on air.
 - [x] User can view movie details by tapping on a cell.
 - [x] User sees loading state while waiting for the API.
-- [ ] User sees an error message when there is a network error.
 - [x] User can pull to refresh the movie list.

 The following **optional** features are implemented:

 - [x] Add a tab bar for **Movies** and **Tv Shows**.
-- [ ] Implement control to switch between list view and grid view.
 - [x] Add a search bar.
 - [x] Customize the highlight and selection effect of the cell.
 - [x] Customize the navigation drawer.
+- [x] User can view Reviews of the Movies
+- [x] User can view the Casts of the Movies and Tv Show.

 ## Video Walkthrough